© 2024 Melanie White

 After the four weeks, you can start introducing your new branding, messaging and images and weaving it into your posts and communications.

-Or, you can make it fun and create anticipation by counting down to a relaunch, and make an event out of it!
+Or, you can make it fun and create anticipation by counting down to a relaunch, and making an event out of it!

 What if you’re totally pivoting to something completely different and no longer want to work with the old niche, or you’re discontinuing some services?